-- : While it's a lesser version of , it's still a very reliable early game card that helps buff your Scavenging Hyena and it or the token that is brought to your hand is a good target for Crackling Razormaw.
+- - While it's a lesser version of , it's still a very reliable early game card that can help buff your Scavenging Hyena and gives you something to trade with.

 Midrange Hunter Card Replacements

-You can find a lot of cards that you can potentially add to the deck instead with the budget version listed above.
-However, I will list a bunch of the potential options and what they can accomplish below.
+I'm listing a bunch of the potential replacement options and what they can accomplish below.
 When you are replacing cards in a deck, you are either trying to emulate what the replaced card does or contribute to the decks overall strategy.
-Do note that if you are lacking cards like Master's Call and Deathstalker Rexxar that you will be on a more aggressive gameplan.
+Do note that if you are lacking cards like Master's Call and Zul'jin that you will be on a more aggressive gameplan.

-- : A great card against decks that put down taunt minions or just a single big minion each turn.
-The problem with this card, however, is that it's extremely weak against aggro and decks that spread out the board.
+- - A great card against decks that put down taunt minions or just a single big minion each turn.
+The problem with this card, however, is that it's extremely weak against decks that spread out the board.